Ethal-A/Reference-Sorter/README.md

 # Refernece-Sorter
 Reference-Sorter is a python script which sorts a list of references for the user in alphabetical order ignoring all non-latin characters (A-Z and a-z only).
 Alongside the python script is a graphical user interface version using the Tkinter python library.

+Please note that the graphical user interface (GUI) of the application was made specifically for Windows and has issues when running on MacOS.
+Button colours and text do not show properly (especially in dark theme), to fix this, they are given a 'highlight background colour' which unfortunately does not look as nice compared to Windows.

 ![Reference-Sorter Showcase](images/showcase.png)

 ## Format Restrictions